8th LRS GENARMS the Pack, ignites base defense mission

-Senior Airman Kianna Parrish, 8th Comptroller Squadron operations technician, holds a defense position during a simulated group attack as part of Beverly Sentinel 24-1 at Kunsan Air Base, Republic of Korea, March 27, 2024.
-During Beverly Sentinel 24-1 the 8th Security Forces Squadron tested different squadrons’ ability to protect their assets and facilities at a moment’s notice during mock oppositional force attacks.
+Senior Airman Mackenzie Garrick, 8th Logistics Readiness Squadron individual protective equipment journeyman, instructs an Airman on where to sign a form prior to distributing an M4 carbine rifle in preparation for Beverly Sentinel 24-1 at Kunsan Air Base, Republic of Korea, March 21, 2024.
+Exercising general arming bolsters overall base defense by empowering Airmen from every squadron to directly protect their assets and facilities at a moment’s notice.
 (U.S. Air Force photo by Staff Sgt.
 Samuel Earick)

 |Date Taken: